Sexuality in older age: Social attitudes

+LGBTQ+ representation

+In general, many older adults that define themselves as a part of the LGBTQ+ community do not feel as comfortable talking to their physicians about sexual health.
+Many fear homophobic responses, or believe that their GP is not willing to talk to them about sexual health.

 Representation in film and television

 To many, The Golden Girls was groundbreaking in its depiction of healthy active sexual lifestyles and frank sexual discussion among seniors.

+In the early 1990s, The British sitcom Waiting for God (TV series) featured two protagonists who were resident in a retirement home for older people, engaging in casual sex together.

 The concept of active sexual relationships between older people has in recent years become a more mainstream topic.
 The film Something's Gotta Give, starring Jack Nicholson and Diane Keaton, explores the relationship that develops between two people in later life.

 The HBO series Tell Me You Love Me has caused controversy by showing several explicit sex scenes involving two senior citizen actors on the show, Jane Alexander and David Selby.

 On a related topic, intergenerational relationships, also quite taboo, were the focus of the film Gerontophilia (between a very old and a very young man), and in the last years many TV shows represented "cougars" (middle age women with younger men), for example The Cougar and Cougar Town.

 The Netflix original, Grace and Frankie, features Jane Fonda and Lily Tomlin as two elderly women recently divorced from their husbands seeking guidance through life with the help of each other.
 Not only does the show highlight their sexual quests and struggles with their new partners, it also mentions their new partnered business-seeking venture to encourage personal, private intimacy for women their age.
 The "Ménage à Moi", as they have it named, is a vibrator targeting elderly women to use for sexual satisfaction, and the show features the struggles surrounding marketing such a product.

+In the Ti West horror film X, the two elderly Pearl seduces her husband Howard, and the two end up having sex with the main character Maxine trapped under the bed.